 Roy Ans Fellowship

-(c) A proposed budget.
-Note: Students are allowed to use the fellowship money to replace income they would otherwise earn from a part-time job during the semester or a summer job.
+- A proposed budget.
+Note: You are allowed to use the fellowship money to replace income you would otherwise earn from a part-time job during the semester or a summer job.
 Other uses of the money might include books, travel expenses for research trips, or on-campus summer housing to conduct research.